 While the projector should emit a 5,000 lumens light to be suitable, the screen should be a reflective display.
-These types of screens are a state of the art addition to the collection of screens on the market.
+These types of screens are a state-of-the-art addition to the collection of screens on the market.

-Such reflective screens have the power to fend off the sunlight and create more precise, definite, and vibrant pictures to be visible by the audience.
+Such reflective screens have the power to fend off the sunlight and create more precise, definite, and vibrant pictures to be visible to the audience.
 While these additions can result in pricey features, they can truly help you watch your film outdoors during the day.